 Westtown’s co-curricular program, which meets after the academic day, is rooted in the values of teamwork and collaboration.
 All Upper School students are required to take part in the co-curricular program and participate in activities that emphasize skill building, communication, performance, and individual and community-based growth.
 Through this program students come to understand their own strengths and the role they play in a group.
 Additionally, students learn the importance of lifelong fitness and the benefits of physical activity.
 Each co-curricular activity requires students to demonstrate their skills through some performance-based activity such as an athletic competition, a theater performance, or an outdoor leadership trip.
 The variety of co-curricular offerings allows students to select activities that pertain to their interests and passions.

-Westtown’s Health Center is dedicated to the physical and emotional health of the school’s students.
-During the school year, the Health Center is staffed 24/7 by a team of nurses and a full-time administrative assistant.
+Westtown’s Wellness Center is dedicated to the physical and emotional health of the school’s students.
+During the school year, the Wellness Center is staffed 24/7 by a team of nurses and a full-time administrative assistant.
 Students from all three Westtown divisions are served by the health center.
 A staff physician is on campus two afternoons a week to assess and treat boarding students and on call at all times to the health center staff.

-Additionally, the Health Center staff includes a full time Clinical Psychologist and several doctoral-level psychology students who work primarily with Upper School students on either a short-term basis or throughout the year.
+Additionally, the Wellness Center staff includes a full time Clinical Psychologist and several doctoral-level psychology students who work primarily with Upper School students on either a short-term basis or throughout the year.
 Westtown students can also request to see an outside therapist.
 Upon request, a list of outside therapists may be provided to the parent to contact independently.